David Justice: Broadcasting career

 After his playing career, Justice served as a commentator for ESPN baseball telecasts for two years.
 He later joined the YES Network of the New York Yankees as a game and studio analyst, and also hosted the network's youth-oriented program Yankees on Deck.
 Prior to the 2008 season, the YES Network announced that Justice would not appear on air during that season, but would contribute articles to the network's website.
 Justice stated that this change was not in response to his inclusion in the Mitchell report, but was due to the destruction of his San Diego County home in the 2007 California wildfires and the recent passing of his mother.
 Justice never returned to the network.

-Justice has also appeared on a 1992 episode of The Young and the Restless.
+Justice has also appeared on a 1992 episode of The Young and the Restless and a 1997 episode of Arli$$.
 He was played by Stephen Bishop in Moneyball, the film adaptation of the best-selling Michael Lewis book Moneyball: The Art of Winning an Unfair Game about the Oakland Athletics baseball team and its general manager, Billy Beane.

 Personal life

 On New Year's Day 1993, Justice married film actress Halle Berry.
 The couple resided in Sandy Springs, Georgia.
 They separated on February 22, 1996, and divorced on June 20, 1997.
 The marriage ended acrimoniously, with Berry seeking a restraining order against Justice.

 He married Rebecca Villalobos on February 8, 2001.
 Villalobos is CEO of Exotic Spices Calendars.
 They have three children: David Jr., Dionisio, and Raquel.
-In 2014, the family were on an episode of Celebrity Wife Swap, inspiring Raquel to pursue acting.
+In 2014, the family was on an episode of Celebrity Wife Swap, inspiring Raquel to pursue acting.